Effective Expert Dispute Resolution

 Solid Experience Backed by Up-To-Date Skill

-Our principal, Kim Rickards has appeared on behalf of clients in the Local, District and Supreme Courts of NSW for many years.
+Our Senior Consultant, Kim Rickards has appeared on behalf of clients in the Local, District and Supreme Courts of NSW for many years.
 He also holds appointment as a part-time judicial officer and as an arbitrator, which has involved him in the conduct, assessment and resolution of many disputes covering a wide range of areas over many years.

 Guiding You Through the Process